 Total trade with the EU amounted to €8 million in 2023.
 With a share of 2% in Vanuatu's overall trade, the EU only plays a small role in the country's trade relations.

-About 16% of Vanuatu's exports to the EU market are eligible for EBA preferences.
+Share of Vanuatu's exports to the EU that were eligible for EBA preferences in 2023.

-The preferential access to the EU market granted by the EBA scheme is not bound to the ratification of international conventions.
-Nonetheless, Vanuatu has ratified 4 out of 7 fundamental UN human rights conventions and all 8 ILO conventions on the protection of labour rights.
-Additionally, Vanuatu has ratified 7 conventions on the protection of the environment and 2 good governance conventions.
+The preferential access to the EU market granted by the Standard GSP is not bound to the ratification of international conventions.
+Nonetheless, Vanuatu has ratified four out of the seven fundamental UN human rights conventions and all eight ILO conventions on the protection of labour rights listed in the GSP Regulation.
+Vanuatu has also ratified seven of the eight conventions on the protection of the environment and two of the four good governance conventions.